dillaapp/garden_path/README.md

 - Python

 # Installtion
-- After cloning the project please pip install -r requirements.txt into your virtual environment.
+- First "pip install spacy" into your environment
-- requirements.txt, has all the neccessary installion you have to make for the project to run correctly
+- Then download the English model: Type this command "python -m spacy download en_core_web_sm" in your terminal

 # How to use the program
 After you coloned the project and installed all the packages in the requirements.txt into your vertual environment